 A group contains multiple users, a set of permissions and a list of page rules.

 A user can be part of one or more groups.

-A group defines what the user can see and what he can do.
+A group defines what users can see and what they can do.
 This is achieved by using 2 concepts: Global Permissions and Page Rules.

 A global permission gives the right to a user to perform a very specific action.
 For example, the global permission

 read:pages allows the user to view pages, while the global permission

 write:assets allows the user to upload images and files.
 These global permissions act as a master switch to allow or deny a specific action on the wiki.

 While global permissions are great a limiting the user to perform only a specific set of actions, it lacks control on where these permissions are applied.
 For example, you might want a user to be able to view pages under

 /secret.
 This is where Page Rules come into play.